cotarr/collab-auth/data/token-certs/README.md

 # TODO: Make your own certificates

+* Token certificates are located in data/token-certs/
-- The .gitignore should include certs/*.pem
+* The .gitignore should include  data/token-certs/*.pem

 Note certificates are also used to sign/verify JWT tokens